Grant Applicant FAQs

 Do I need to have a Unique Entity ID (UEI) to apply for CAC funding?

-The CAC is requesting that all grantees provide UEI numbers.
+Yes, the CAC is requesting that all grantees provide UEI numbers.
 A UEI field has been added to organizational profiles and the fiscal sponsor tab, where relevant.
 Fiscally Sponsored organizations must use their Fiscal Sponsor’s UEI number.

-We understand not all organizations have UEIs yet and will strive to provide resources to organizations needing support to obtain one.
-If your organization does not have a UEI at the time of application, you can submit your UEI at the time of award with the other contract paperwork.
-Organizations without a UEI at the time of contracting will be asked to provide the date they submitted paperwork to obtain one.
-Organizations will be required to submit their UEI number as part of their final grant report – but please provide it as soon as feasible before then, when you have it.
+If your organization does not have a UEI at the time of application, you can submit your UEI at the time of award with other contract paperwork.
+Organizations will be required to submit their UEI number as part of their final grant report.
+Organizations without a UEI at the time of contracting or by final report submission will be asked to provide the date they submitted paperwork to obtain one.

 Why do I need to have a Unique Entity ID (UEI)?